What to expect when hiring a development firm

 - Fixed-cost project bills

-Unsurprisingly, each offers advantages and disadvantages, and the optimal model for your project really depends.
+Unsurprisingly, each offers advantages and disadvantages, and the optimal model for your project really depends on your needs.
 Try thinking in terms of incentives.

 - You want assurances of deliverables meeting your expectations prior to investing time and resources.